Skip to main content

 • PowerAmerica

-As a member of Manufacturing USA, PowerAmerica connects many of the world’s leading wide bandgap (WBG) semiconductor manufacturers and end-users with experts from research universities and government labs.
+PowerAmerica, a Manufacturina USA Institute, connects many of the world’s leading wide bandgap semiconductor manufacturers and end-users with experts from research universities and government labs.
 PowerAmerica is a member-driven consortium of industry, academia, and national labs — managed by North Carolina State University and headquartered on its Centennial Campus — accelerating the commercialization of energy-efficient silicon carbide and gallium nitride power semiconductor chips and electronics.

 • Reducing Embodied Energy and Decreasing Emissions (REMADE)